gnubodhi/Dans-Soil-Alchemy/README.md

 ### ✅ Safety Benefit
 - Final compost is **fully cured, microbially rich**, and safe for use on edible plants—even root crops.
 - **pH stability:** Thanks to ample brown (carbon-rich) material and the prolonged curing stage, the compost’s pH moderates toward neutral—ideal for soil health.
-- **Complete transformation:** Inputs that were once risky for worms (e.g., dog poo, high-protein scraps) have undergone heating, fermentation, and microbial digestion, converting them into a form that worms (and your garden) can safely enjoy.
+- **Complete transformation:** Inputs that were once risky for worms (e.g., high-protein scraps) have undergone heating, fermentation, and microbial digestion, converting them into a form that worms (and your garden) can safely enjoy.

 ---